kineticadb/kinetica-api-cpp/README.md

 function changes, please refer to CHANGELOG-FUNCTIONS.md.

-Instructions to build the Kinetica CPP API on Linux
+Instructions to build the Kinetica C++ API on Linux
 ===================================================

 Please completely read this set of instructions thoroughly before starting.